d5c0d3/PowerBI-3Dscatter/README.md

 ---

-**NOTE**

-Although in this case these steps are used to produce a 3D scatter custom visual the procedure can be use to create any customized R based visual.
+**NOTE:** Although in this case these steps are used to produce a 3D scatter custom visual the procedure can be use to create any customized R based visual.

 ---